fredoste101/asciiarchii/README.txt

 TODO LIST

-*Gitify it.
-Make it a repo.
-Keep track of changes.
-Make it real.
-Feel it.
-Hear it.
-Love it.

 *Add unit tests.
 Its getting to big to not have tests to verify that I don't break shit for myself...